Roman Dziadkiewicz

 and attempts to move beyond the anthropocentric model

-of relations and classical aesthetics of participation.
+of relations and the aesthetics (and asthetisation) of participation.

 Ensemble is not simply a group of people or a community theatre.